September 18, 2009

 Beautify the Legs

 What are his expectations?
-Does he have fantasies about taking it off with his teeth or would he sooner crawl under the head table and skip the whole process?
-If you are both on the same page about what you want, you won’t have a look of horror when he comes at you with a big toothy grin ready to take a bite.
+Does he or she have fantasies about taking it off with his or her teeth or would they sooner crawl under the head table and skip the whole process?
+If you are both on the same page about what you want, you won't have a look of horror when they comes at you with a big toothy grin ready to take a bite.
+(I kid!)

 Proper Placement

-Wear your wedding garter (and your tossing garter, if you are wearing one) just above your knee so that your groom doesn’t have to reach to far to find it.
-The last thing you want, is a photo like this.
+Wear your wedding garter (and your tossing garter, if you are wearing one) just above your knee under your wedding dress on either leg, so that your partner doesn't have to reach to far to find it.
+The last thing you want, is a wedding photo like this confusing garter toss.

 Relax